The Illusion of Fit: Spatially Resolved Assessment of Constitutive Model Validity in Elastography and Physics-Based Inverse Problems: Methodology

-where the additive term accounts for the stochastic observation noise, which is assumed to be Gaussian distributed with variance $\tau^{-1}$.
-We can score how likely the observations $\hu$ arose from a given material field $m$ in probabilistic terms in the likelihood and can then use Bayes theorem by introducing a prior $p(m)$ to yield the posterior
+The additive term accounts for the stochastic observation noise, which is typically assumed to be normally distributed with variance $\tau^{-1}$.
+The equation above defines the likelihood $p(\hbu| \X)$, which quantifies the probability of observing $\hbu$ given a material field $\X$ and assuming the model above is valid.
+Combined with a prior $p(\X)$, it yields the posterior distribution:

+The posterior probabilistically quantifies the plausibility of various material property fields $\X$ and is the sought quantity in the Bayesian formulation of model-based elastography.
+Deterministic formulations can be considered as special cases where point-estimates, such as e.g.\ the MAP (Maximum A Posteriori) estimate, are sought \cite{doyley2012model}.
+In both frameworks, estimates of $\X$ that best fit the observed data can always be obtained—even if the underlying model, specifically the constitutive law in \refeqp{eqn:constitutive}, is invalid.
+However, when the model is incorrect, the inferred material properties lose their diagnostic significance and may even mislead clinical interpretation, potentially resulting in harmful or erroneous conclusions.

+\textbf{Remark:} Our discussion is restricted to \textit{small-strain elasticity} for clarity and ease of presentation.
+However, the formulation can be directly extended to \textit{finite-strain elasticity}, where the Cauchy stress tensor \( \bsig \) is replaced by either the \textit{first Piola-Kirchhoff stress tensor} \( \bs{P} \) or the \textit{second Piola-Kirchhoff stress tensor} \( \bs{S} \), and the \textit{infinitesimal strain tensor} \( \bs{\epsilon} \) is substituted with measures appropriate for large deformations, such as the \textit{deformation gradient} \( \bs{F} \) or the \textit{Green-Lagrange strain tensor} \( \bs{E} \), within the constitutive relation (\refeqp{eqn:constitutive}).
+Extensions to time-harmonic settings \cite{zhang_solution_2012} are straightforward and are discussed in the numerical illustrations (section \ref{sec:results}).